Social Media Needs To Ban Celebrity Diet Ads, Says NHS

 View this post on Instagram

 Powis points out how the above posts are drastically affecting the health and wellness of young girls.
-“Our young people are bombarded with ideas, images and advertising which set such a high bar for what they should feel and look like,” he writes, “Highly influential celebrities are letting down the very people who look up to them, by peddling products which are at best ineffective and at worst harmful,”.
+“Our young people are bombarded with ideas, images, and advertising which set such a high bar for what they should feel and look like,” he writes, “Highly influential celebrities are letting down the very people who look up to them, by peddling products which are at best ineffective and at worst harmful,”.

-Aside from there being lack of evidence on the effectiveness of these products, a lot of them can cause excessive stomach cramps and diarrhea.
+Aside from there being a lack of evidence on the effectiveness of these products, a lot of them can cause excessive stomach cramps and diarrhea.

 It is also important to highlight the effect that these posts can have on one’s mental health.
-In a world that continues to become increasingly obsessed with appearances, posts that encourage a perfect body image can trigger a wave of mental health issues such as body dysmorphia, depression and anxiety.
+In a world that continues to become increasingly obsessed with appearances, posts that encourage a perfect body image can trigger a wave of mental health issues such as body dysmorphia, depression, and anxiety.
 Professor Powis’s concerns follow the growing pressure for social media operators to be more vigilant when allowing content with themes of violence, self-harm and eating disorders.

-“At what is already a sensitive and important time in their development, this group [young people] is especially vulnerable to pressures which trigger or exacerbate mental ill health,”wrote Professor Powis, “Where celebrities and the platforms which promote them exploit this vulnerability by pushing products like laxative teas, diet pills and other get-thin-quick solutions, they are taking the health of our young people in their hands and should act with far greater responsibility.”
+“At what is already a sensitive and important time in their development, this group [young people] is especially vulnerable to pressures which trigger or exacerbate mental ill health,”wrote Professor Powis, “Where celebrities and the platforms which promote them exploit this vulnerability by pushing products like laxative teas, diet pills, and other get-thin-quick solutions, they are taking the health of our young people in their hands and should act with far greater responsibility.”

-What about the social media companies?
+What about social media companies?

 The photo-sharing app Instagram maintains that their policies for adverts prevent posts featuring unlikely before and after images.
 They also ensure that any weight loss products advertised are targeted to people over the age of 18 (1).